Saving Daily Data in CSV Using Batch Process

 Let's create a batch process.

-Click [Operations] -> [Batch Process] on the menu to display the batch list screen.
+Click [Operations] -> [Batch process] on the menu to display the batch process list page.

 Image from Gyazo

-Click [Add] in the upper right corner of the Batch Process list screen.
+Click [Add] in the upper right corner of the batch process list page.

 Image from Gyazo